nyu-ossd-s19/email-detector-team-12/README.md

 Please refer to our very own [Style Guide](https://github.com/nyu-ossd-s19/email-detector-team-12/blob/master/STYLE.md).

 Make sure to adhere to the existing coding style for uniformity and ease for other users.

+For more information, please see `CONTRIBUTING.md`.

 # Support